Do you have tooth pain or a toothache? We Can Help!

 Immediately contact a dentist in case you are suffering from a toothache.
 Take some recommended painkillers like Paracetamol or Ibuprofen.
 You should make sure that you read the label first and avoid going over the maximum dose.

 Usually, a broken denture is relatively easy to repair.
-But never attempt to repair it on your own since this could result to further damage.
+But never attempt to repair it on your own since this could result in further damage.
 Immediately schedule an appointment for repair.

 Dental injuries include teeth that may be forced out of its position (extruded), broken (fractured) or knocked out.
 Injuries to the mouth are generally painful and have to be immediately treated by a dentist.